samdoiron/personal-website/resources/articles/0000-hello-world/content.md

 I think that there are many flaws which prevent me from recommending it to anyone.

+1. Everyone loves ordered lists, right?
+2. Especially children
+3. And the elderly

 Ember.js is not a good web framework.
 I don't mean to disregard the hard work that has gone into it's construction, but at the same time I think that there are many flaws which prevent me from recommending it